Ella B. Ensor Wilson: Kansas

 After her husband's death in Parsons in 1885, the widow moved to her farm at Wilsonton, Kansas.
 She erected a large house, built in plain view of the trains passing on the Katy.
-In her elegant home, she had one of the finest private libraries in the state.
+In her home, she had what was considered one of the finest private libraries in the state.
 Her walls were covered with the choicest paintings and works of art, while every available space was filled with statuary of the old masters and patriots of the world.

 In 1888, she established the Wilsonton Journal, of which she was editor and proprietor, having one of the finest press buildings in the state, also erected by herself.
 For years, she published the Wilsonton Journal at irregular intervals.
 It was generally believed she printed this for the transportation she received from the railroads, for railroads were always a favorite pastime for her.
 She persuaded the Katy to make Wilsonton a whistling station.
 After the anti-pass law went into effect, she had no further object in printing her paper and suspended its publication.
 During the last few years of its publication, Wilson did not send her paper through the mails, but brought it to Parsons and handed it to those who would take it, often getting a dollar or two from some merchant of former friend for a "write up", which perhaps did not appear until months later, when she was able to get out an issue of the paper.

 Wilson was a member of the press committee and the Kansas representative in the World's Columbian Exposition of 1893.
 She was a contributor in poetry and prose to various periodicals of the U.S.

 Pursuant to a call for a public meeting on December 1, 1898, Wilson organized at her Wilsonton residence, in Wilson chapel, a branch of the Universal Peace Union (UPU) by request of President Alfred H. Love, of the Universal Peace Union, and his executive committee.
 Wilson, having been called to the chair, stated the object of the meeting after which she invited Rev. Samuel Carson to open the exercises with prayer.
 Wilson was elected as president of the Wilsonton UPU by a unanimous vote.